 The speed was largely down to a unique programme running in her hometown called “Start a Shop in Almelo.”
 The rise of e-commerce has put many brick-and-mortar stores out of business, significantly increasing the number of empty storefronts in her area.
 In order to combat this trend, the programme promotes the new independent stores by giving entrepreneurs easy access to a well located storefront, supporting their business plan, offering mediation with loan providers and providing coaching.
 “Start a shop in Almelo” aims to renew the city and create a unique shopping experience.

-Qredits, YBI member in the Netherlands, assists entrepreneurs with loans and mentoring, and is part of the “Start a shop in Almelo” programme.
+Qredits, Youth Business International member in the Netherlands, in partnership with the Citi Foundation, assists entrepreneurs with loans and mentoring, and is part of the “Start a shop in Almelo” programme.
 After coming across the programme, Zoë got in touch with a Qredits loan officer and secured a student loan offered at a low interest rate.
 In addition to the financial aid, Zoë received a mentor who she meets with monthly.

 “I get a lot of good energy from my mentoring meetings.
 He has taught me to look at my business differently, to look at it from a different angle.”